HiGraph: A Large-Scale Hierarchical Graph Dataset for Malware Analysis: Empirical Analysis

 To provide fine grained malware categorization, we employ AVClass2~\cite{sebastian2020avclass2} to generate standardized malware family labels from VirusTotal detection names.
 This process leverages the comprehensive taxonomy of AVClass2 to assign structured labels categorized as Family (FAM), Behavior (BEH), Class (CLASS), and File Properties (FILE).
 This systematic approach ensures robust labeling and enables detailed analysis of malware characteristics across different categories.

-Table~\ref{tab:malware_class_breakdown} presents the distribution of malware samples across the most prevalent classes in \dataset.
+Table~\ref{tab:dataset_stats} (Appendix~\ref{sec:dataset_details}) reports the distribution and graph statistics across the most prevalent malware classes alongside benign applications.
 The analysis reveals distinct structural patterns: \textit{Grayware} represents the largest category with 27,018 samples, typically exhibiting moderate complexity with an average of 141.76 nodes per FCG.
 In contrast, \textit{Adware} samples, while fewer in number (25,633), display significantly higher structural complexity with an average of 337.38 nodes per FCG and correspondingly higher edge counts (615.80 edges).
 This structural divergence reflects the different operational requirements of these malware types.
 Adware often requires more complex interaction mechanisms for advertisement delivery and user engagement tracking.

 Notably, \textit{Downloader} malware exhibits the highest structural complexity, with an average of 1,453.33 nodes and 3,370.85 edges per FCG, despite having only 159 samples.
 This elevated complexity reflects the sophisticated coordination required for payload delivery, network communication, and evasion techniques.
-The detailed breakdown of structural properties across malware classes (complete statistics available in Appendix~\ref{sec:dataset_details}) provides valuable insights for developing class specific detection strategies and understanding the operational characteristics of different malware families.
+The detailed breakdown of structural properties across malware classes (complete min/mean/max statistics available in Appendix~\ref{sec:dataset_details}) provides valuable insights for developing class specific detection strategies and understanding the operational characteristics of different malware families.